 Word of Caution : Schezwan sauce will make you sweat and bluster.
 Use quantity depending on your palate and spice tolerance levels.

-Indians love spicy food with lot of flavors in it.
-I’m no exception.
-When it comes to noodles I love hakka noodles and Schezwan noodles.
 Nothing can beat the taste of noodles cooked in spicy schezwan sauce.
-Schezwan sauce can be made easily at home.
-If you like Schezwan noodles or fried rice, then you should make this easy Schezwan sauce at home.
+It’s a sauce that can be made easily at home.
+If you like Schezwan noodles or fried rice, then you should make this easy sauce at home.

 Is it Szechuan sauce or Schezwan sauce the correct spelling?!
 I guess both are correct.
 Different countries have their own way of pronouncing and calling a dish.
-Call it however you want, this schezwan-style sauce should definitely be one of the sauces you should try in 2019!
+Call it however you want, this schezwan-style sauce should definitely be one of the sauces you should try right away!

-Millions of trillions recipe for Szechuan sauce recipe out there, but the legitimate Szechuan sauce features Chinese dried red chilies, Szechuan peppers, fresh ginger and garlic, rice wine vinegar, soy sauce, sugar all cooked in sesame seed oil.
+Millions of trillions recipe can be found out there, but the legitimate Szechuan sauce features Chinese dried red chilies, Szechuan peppers, fresh ginger and garlic, rice wine vinegar, soy sauce, sugar all cooked in sesame seed oil.

 This Szechuan sauce recipe not exactly what you get at Mc Donalds as dipping sauce.
 It is slightly different compared to Mc Donald’s Szechuan sauce in terms of consistency and ofcourse we have the added flavors here that makes it more on the savory spicy sauce than sweetish spicy sauce.

-Like with everything else, homemade are always the best and that goes for homemade Schezwan sauce as well.
+Like with everything else, homemade recipe is always the best.

 - You have total control on how spicy you want to make.